-Schools that implement school-wide positive behavior interventions and support are schools that have decided that their current discipline process is not effective in helping students to change their behaviors.
+Schools that implement school-wide positive behavior interventions and support are schools that have decided that their current discipline process is not effective in helping scholars change their behaviors.
 These schools are interested in:

-- 1. Identifying and teaching expected student behaviors. - 2.
-Finding ways to reinforce and reward those behaviors. - 3.
-Enforcing consistent meaningful consequences when violations occur.
+- 1. Identifying and teaching expected Scholar behaviors. - 2.
+Finding ways to reinforce and reward expected behaviors. - 3.
+Enforcing consistent, meaningful consequences when violations occur.

-School-wide positive behavior interventions and support is a planned way to meet the behavioral needs of students in a school.
+School-wide positive behavior interventions and support is a planned way to meet the behavioral needs of scholars in a school.
 Parents are important in the success of SW-PBIS, and many choose to use a similar system at home.